coder/coder/docs/admin/audit-logs.md

 ## Tracked Events

-We tracks **create, update and delete** events for the following resources:
+We track **create, update and delete** events for the following resources:

 - GitSSHKey
 - Template